2023 Best Film, Video & Photographic Arts Schools in Minnesota

 Top Minnesota Schools in Film, Video & Photographic Arts

-Our analysis found Winona State University to be the best school for film, video and photographic arts students who want to pursue a degree in Minnesota.
-Winona State is a moderately-sized public school located in the distant town of Winona.
+Our 2023 rankings named Winona State University the best school in Minnesota for film, video and photographic arts students.
+Winona State is a medium-sized public school located in the town of Winona.

-Read full report on Film, Video & Photographic Arts at Saint Cloud State University
+Full Film, Video & Photographic Arts at Saint Cloud State University Report

 After completing their degree, film graduates from UMN Twin Cities carry an average student debtload of $20,375.

-Century College landed the #6 spot in the 2023 rankings for the best film, video and photographic arts programs.
-Century College is a moderately-sized public school located in the large suburb of White Bear Lake.
+Century College did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #6 on the list.
+Century College is a medium-sized public school located in the large suburb of White Bear Lake.

 Read full report on Film, Video & Photographic Arts at Century College

-Minnesota State University - Moorhead ranked #7 on this year’s Best Film, Video & Photographic Arts Schools in Minnesota list.
-MSU Moorhead is a moderately-sized public school located in the suburb of Moorhead.
+With a ranking of #7, Minnesota State University - Moorhead did quite well on this year’s best schools for film, video and photographic arts students.
+MSU Moorhead is a medium-sized public school located in the suburb of Moorhead.

 On average, film graduates from MSU Moorhead take out $24,500 in student loans while working on their degree.